Locations:

 Chances are you’ll experience some warm-up contractions long before labor begins.
 They call those Braxton Hicks contractions.

-Some people will tell you that the difference is that Braxton Hicks contractions are uncomfortable, but the real ones are painful.
+Some will tell you that the difference is that Braxton Hicks contractions are uncomfortable, but the real ones are painful.
 Or they’ll tell you that Braxton Hicks don’t come with any regularity, while real contractions come like clockwork.

 The truth?
 Labor contractions aren’t just about pain or regularity.
 There’s something else to it.